Hi friends! With season 13 and the Lord of Hatred update, we are setting this build to Legacy and archiving it. Ravens still is not quite that

 Stat Priority and Tempering Affixes

-Each line of affixes is listed in order of importance, and some alternatives are given.
-The bolded affixes are the most important targets for Masterworking upgrades.
+Each line of affixes is listed in order of importance, with some alternatives given.
+The bolded affixes are the most important targets for Greater Affixes and Masterwork Critical Increases.
 Check the Tempering guide and Masterworking guide for more details about these topics.

 Max Active Size is 100% added between all tempers.

-Between Kilt of Blackwing and your Weapon Temper, you will want around 100% Chance for Ravens to Deal Double Damage.
+Kilt of Blackwing and your Weapon Temper, you will want around a 100% Chance for Ravens to Deal Double Damage.
 Any % above that does nothing.

 For the dedicated page on Gear Systems and Itemization Overview, check the guide here.